HMS-Core/hms-react-native-plugin/react-native-hms-adsprime/example/README.md

 ## 1. Introduction

-This demo project is an example to demonstrate the features of the **Huawei React-Native Ads Kit** Plugin.
+This demo project is an example to demonstrate the features of the **Huawei React-Native Ads Prime Kit** Plugin.

 ---